quipucords/quipucords/docs/source/configure.rst

 Starting the Quipucords Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 After you make the decisions on the configuration options for the server, you can start the Quipucords server.
-The following commands assume that you used the default port and the recommended steps to create a home directory and subdirectories for the SSH keys, SQLlite database, and log output during the Quipucords server configuration.
+The following commands assume that you used the default port and the recommended steps to create a home directory and subdirectories for the SSH keys, SQLite database, and log output during the Quipucords server configuration.

 If your system does not have SELinux enabled, you can start the Quipucords server with the following Docker command::